Charles Ransford

 Charles Ransford, M.D., was a traditionally educated British physician and a Fellow of the Royal College of Physicians of Edinburgh, who later became the private physician of the Duke of Northumberland and an early advocate of homoeopathic medicine.

 Early life

-Ransford was born in Bristol, Gloucestershire, England, in about 1808, the son of Edward Ransford, Jr. (1766–1842) and Mary Jarrett.
+Ransford was born in Bristol, Gloucestershire, England, in about 1808.

 Fellow in Edinburgh

 Ransford began his medical education at the Bristol Royal Infirmary.
 He later studied in London and Paris before attending the University of Edinburgh, where he graduated with his medical degree in 1833.
 In 1835 he was inducted as a Fellow of the Royal College of Physicians of Edinburgh.
 He fulfilled this position for the next 15 years.
 He was elected the college's treasurer and examiner, and had the task of straightening out its finances during a period of financial turmoil.

 During his tenure as an FRCPE, Dr. Ransford was an outspoken critic of homoeopathy, even blocking the election of a Fellow candidate who professed faith in homoeopathy.

 In 1835 Ransford was elected a member of the Harveian Society of Edinburgh and served as President in 1846.
 In 1839 he was elected a member of the Aesculapian Club.